Jeimer Candelario Preview, Player Props: Cubs vs. Pirates

 Jeimer Candelario At The Plate

-- Among the qualified batters in baseball, he ranks 42nd in batting average, 29th in on-base percentage, and 24th in slugging.
+- He ranks 43rd in batting average, 31st in on base percentage, and 24th in slugging among the qualified hitters in MLB.

-- Candelario has driven in a run in 38 games this year (32.2%), including 17 games with more than one RBI (14.4%).
-He has also driven in three or more of his team's runs in five contests.
+- Candelario has driven home a run in 39 games this year (32.8%), including more than one RBI in 14.3% of his games and producing three or more of his team's runs on five occasions..

-- He has scored in 44.9% of his games this year, with two or more runs scored in 11.9%.
+- He has scored in 44.5% of his games this season, with two or more runs scored in 11.8%.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.